israel-fl/bitmap2video/README.md

 Currently supports the MP4 container and both AVC/H264 and HEVC/H265.
 Easily extensable to other supported formats.

-See the run the sample app or check out [CreateRunnable](app/src/main/java/com/homesoft/bitmap2video/CreateRunnable.java) for an example.
+Run the sample app or check out [CreateRunnable](app/src/main/java/com/homesoft/bitmap2video/CreateRunnable.java) for an example.